 Can I reapply for the same project if my proposal was not funded in a previous year's grant cycle?
-Yes, but be aware that many of the program's priorities, minimum requirements, and application processes have changed.
-Please read this RFP carefully for instructions.
+Yes, but be aware that some of the program's priorities, minimum requirements, and application processes have changed.
+Please read both this RFP and Applicant Guidance Document carefully for instructions.